Cazikaza/CF/README.md

 ### 1.Game plan (outcomes & goals)
 The goal was to generate as many idea's as possible.
 Therefore there was less focus on quality and more on quantity.
 ### 2.Determine flow of session
 With this goal in mind I wanted the session to gradually be more energetic.
 This was also due to the fact that the session would be late at night.
-And people were bound to fall asleep it would be a slow moving exercise
+And people were bound to fall asleep if it would be a slow moving exercise.
+So I opted for more physical assignments later in the session.
 ### 3.Modus operantis (I want to..)
 I want to motivate and bring the inner child to the top of their minds.
 This will take empathy, seeing what every individual and the group needs in the room at that moment in time.
 ### 4.Choose tools/ assignments